michaelveth/gittest/README.md

 gittest
 =======

-Simple test to learn git
+Simple test to learn git.

+Added one line.